sarietta/theoputer-blog/content/posts/irq-mistake.md

 the latch is considered unstable.
 Well, that's what any Internet search would have you believe at least.
 Let's evaluate the state of the SR latch from above when both inputs are LO (active in this case).
-Supposedly this is an unstable configuation:
+Supposedly this is an unstable configuration:

 ![SR Latch Unstable](img/irq-mistake/2x/sr-latch-unstable@2x.png)
 {class="center padded-white"}